AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 ## Readiness indicators

-The goal of readiness indicators is to show which recommendation types will perform best based on the catalog and behavioral data available right now.
-Readiness indicators categorize recommendation types into either static-based or dynamic-based.
+The goal of readiness indicators is to show which recommendation types will perform best based on the catalog and behavioral data available.
+Readiness indicators are categorize into either [static-based](#static-based) or [dynamic-based](#dynamic-based).
 Static-based use catalog data only; whereas dynamic-based use behavioral data from your shoppers.
-That behavioral data is used to [train machine learning models](behavioral-data.md) to build personalized recommendations.
+That behavioral data is used to [train machine learning models](behavioral-data.md) to build personalized recommendations and to calculate their readiness score.

+Readiness indicators are calculated based on a couple factors:

+* Sufficient result set size: Are there enough results being returned in most scenarios to avoid using [backup recommendations](behavioral-data.md#backuprecs)?

+* Sufficient result set variety: Do the products being returned represent a variety of products from your catalog?
+The goal with this factor is to avoid having a minority of products being the only items recommended across the site.

+Based on the above factors, a readiness value is calculated and displayed as follows:

+* 75% or higher means that the recommendations suggested for that recommendation type will be highly relevant.
+* At least 50% means that the recommendations suggested for that recommendation type will be less relevant.
+* Less than 50% means that the recommendations suggested for that recommendation type will not be relevant.

+These are general guidelines but each individual case can differ based on the nature of collected data as outlined above.
+Learn more about [how readiness indicators are calculated](#understand-how-readiness-indicators-are-calculated) and [why readiness indicators might be low](#what-to-do-if-the-readiness-indicator-percent-is-low).

 ### Static-based

 The following recommendation types are static-based because they only require catalog data.
 No behavioral data is used.

 * _Most Like This_
-* _Recently Viewed_
 * _Visual Similarity_

 ### Dynamic-based